Gorham, Maine

 Gorham is a town in Cumberland County, Maine, United States.
-The population was 18,336 at the 2020 United States Census.
+The population was 18,336 at the 2020 United States census.
 In addition to its urban village center known as Gorham Village or simply "the Village," the town encompasses a number of smaller, unincorporated villages and hamlets with distinct historical identities, including South Gorham, West Gorham, Little Falls, White Rock, and North Gorham.
 Gorham is home to one of the three campuses of the University of Southern Maine.
 In 2013, Gorham was voted second-best town in Maine after Hampden by a financial website.

 Gorham is part of the Portland-South Portland-Biddeford metropolitan area.

 Initially named Narragansett Number 7, the village was renamed Gorhamtown Plantation in honor of the famous New England Ranger John Gorham I, the great grandfather of John Gorham 4th.

 History

 First called Narragansett Number 7, it was one of seven townships granted by the Massachusetts General Court to soldiers (or their heirs) who had fought in the Narragansett War of 1675, also called King Philip's War.
 The land was first settled in 1736 by Captain John Phinney and his family, followed in 1738 by Hugh McLellan and Daniel Mosher.
 By 1743, the first sawmill was established by John Gorham at Little River.
 Without window-glass, the first dwellings were constructed of logs chinked with moss and clay.

-Narragansett Number 7 suffered its first Indian raid in 1745 during King George's War, when the meeting house and Gorham's sawmill were burned.
-It was attacked again in 1746, when five colonists were killed and three abducted.
-Incursions during the French and Indian Wars would finally end, however, with the 1763 Treaty of Paris.
 The town was incorporated as Gorham in 1764.
 It would annex land from Standish in 1831 and 1839, and from Scarborough in 1864.

 Good soil benefited agriculture, and numerous falls provided water power for industry.
 The town developed into a manufacturing center, with Portland serving as a nearby market.
 Products produced there included textiles, clothing, carpet, lumber, barrels, chairmans, carriages, wagons and sleighs.
 There was also a box factory, corn-canning factory, paper pulp mill, brickyard, tannery, and granite and marble works.